Results Memorial to visit Donja Gradina

 Carte de l'emplacement de l'établissement

-Spomen područje Donja Gradina, M14, Donja Gradina , Bosnia And Herzegovina
+Spomen Područje Donja Gradina, Donja Gradina , Bosnia And Herzegovina Show on map

 Recommended

-This World War II memorial park (Spomen-Područje Donja Gradina/Спомен-Подручје Доња Градина) is located in a meander of the Sava River at the northernmost point of Bosnia and Herzegovina.
-Despite the beautiful surroundings, the visit can be difficult as macabre details abound about what happened here between 1941 and 1945.
-It is also regrettable that the site has been subject to political recuperation since the 1990s.
+This World War II memorial park (Spomen-Područje Donja Gradina/Спомен-Подручје Доња Градина) is located in a meander of the Save River, at the northernmost point of Bosnia-Herzegovina.
+Despite the beautiful surroundings, the visit can prove difficult as macabre details abound about what happened here between 1941 and 1945.
+Regrettably, the site has been the object of political recuperation since the 1990s.

 History.
-The Donja Gradina Memorial Park is part of a cross-border memorial complex created in the 1960s on the site of the third largest concentration camp complex in Europe during World War II: the Jasenovac extermination camp, most of which was located on the Croatian side of the Sava River.
-From 1941 to 1945, more than one million people were deported to this marshy area by the Croatian nationalist regime allied with the Nazis.
-The death toll is estimated by most camp historians at 100,000: 45,000 to 52,000 Serbs, 15,000 to 20,000 Roma, 12,000 to 20,000 Jews, and 5,000 to 12,000 Croats and Bosnians.
-It was here, in Donja Gradina, that the largest massacres of Jasenovac prisoners took place.
-Unfortunately, since the 1990s, the authorities in Belgrade and Banja Luka have exaggerated these figures, multiplying the number of Serb deaths by ten and denying the Croat victims.
+Donja Gradina Memorial Park is part of a cross-border memorial complex created in the 1960s on the site of Europe's third-largest concentration camp complex of the Second World War: the Jasenovac extermination camp, most of which was located on the Croatian side of the Sava River.
+Between 1941 and 1945, over a million people were deported to this marshy area by the Nazi-allied Croatian nationalist regime.
+The death toll is estimated by most camp historians at 100,000: 45,000 to 52,000 Serbs, 15,000 to 20,000 Roma, 12,000 to 20,000 Jews and 5,000 to 12,000 Croats and Bosnians.
+It was here, at Donja Gradina, that the largest massacres of Jasenovac inmates took place.
+Unfortunately, since the 1990s, the authorities in Belgrade and Banja Luka have been exaggerating these figures, multiplying the Serbian death toll by ten and denying the Croatian victims.
 This is propaganda to minimize and justify the actions of Serbian forces during the Yugoslav wars (1991-2001).

 Transportation